vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 ## Overview

-The core idea is to build a custom dialog with multiple controls.
-Then, set the controls to hidden.
+The core idea is to build a custom dialog using multiple controls.
+But, we make the controls invisible, so the user doesn't see them.
 Then, when we want the dialog to show up, we make the controls visible.
 Let's go through this step by step with an example.

 We'll make a simple app that prompts the user to enter their name.
 Here's what the finished app looks like:
 ![image](/assets/2025-08-24/result.gif)

 Here's how it works: